Wiltshire and Swindon History Centre: Wiltshire Buildings Record

-Conservation service
+Conservation and museums advisory service

 The Wiltshire County Council Object Conservation Service was based at Wyndham House in Salisbury from 1980 to 2007, and the Archive Conservation Service was formerly in Chapman's building, Trowbridge.
-The service was set up to provide conservation services to museums in Wiltshire as none of the museums had in-house conservation provision, also to ensure the preservation of the County Archive.
-It works closely with the Museums Advisory Service.
-Conservation services are presently supplied to 18 museums in Wiltshire registered under the Museum Accreditation Scheme operated by the Museums, Libraries and Archives Council.
-The service provides specialist advice on all aspects of collections care, remedial conservation and training courses.
+The service was set up to provide conservation services to museums in Wiltshire as none of the museums had in-house conservation provision, and to ensure the preservation of the County Archive.
+The service provides specialist advice on all aspects of collections care, remedial conservation and training courses, and works with Southwest Museum Development.

-The service to Wiltshire museums is funded principally by Wiltshire Council.
-Income is generated by selling conservation expertise to a wide range of heritage organisations including Swindon Borough Council and other services throughout the UK.
-The work programme is set annually in liaison with Wiltshire museums and other heritage organisations.
-The South West Museums Council assisted with the establishment of this service and very close liaison and project grant funding continues with its successor body, Museums, Libraries and Archives South West.
-The aim of the Conservation Service is to enable Wiltshire museums to ensure the long term preservation of their collections and to ensure the preservation of the county archives.

 Local Studies Library – Wiltshire Studies

 The Wiltshire County Council County Local Studies Library was formerly part of the Library Service and was based in Chapman's Building, Trowbridge.
 In 2007 the Local Studies Library was transferred to Heritage Services.
-It is a major resource for the study of Wiltshire's heritage.
-The service provides advice to local history societies, research groups and individuals on both research and publication.
-The service acquires and gives access to the County Historic Photograph Collection, in liaison with the Wiltshire Museum Service.
+It is a major resource for the study of Wiltshire's heritage, and provides advice to local history societies, research groups and individuals on both research and publication.

-The aim of the Service is to acquire, preserve and give access to publications related to Wiltshire.
+The aim of the library is to acquire, preserve and give access to publications related to Wiltshire.
 The collection of published Wiltshire material includes 18,000 monographs, 2,600 reels of microfilm including newspapers dating from 1736, 35,000 microfiches, over 40,000 photographs and 11,000 journals.
 The library collects, preserves and makes available for research all Wiltshire publications, including videos, CDs, tapes and CD-ROMS.
 Material on adjacent counties and extensive collections on archaeology, museology, family history, architecture and history are used by heritage officers as well as being used by the public.